-This is the second in a series of five weekly blogs providing practical advice and tips on undertaking a Process Improvement project in a law firm.
-Last week, we covered how to successfully define the objectives and scope of a project.
-This week we cover how to assess the current state of a process.
+This is the second in a series of five articles providing practical advice and tips on undertaking a Process Improvement project in a law firm.
+In the first article, we covered how to successfully define the objectives and scope of a project.
+In this article, we will cover how to assess the current state of a process.

 In order to understand and assess how the process currently operates, initially I would recommend creating end-to-end process maps.
 These can be created by completing the following steps.

 So the old adage goes: “How do you eat an Elephant?”
 Answer: “One bite at a time”.